mdolab/pygeo/paper/paper.md

 #### Engineering Sketch Pad

-Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.
+The Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.
 ESP can be used to create general CAD models for applications ranging from conceptual to detailed design.
 These geometries can then be used in external analysis tools. pyGeo contains an interface to ESP which translates an ESP model into a form usable for the MACH framework and updates it with the changes throughout the optimization.
+The pyGeo interface to ESP was used by [@Brelje2021a] to parameterize hydrogen tanks (\autoref{fig:esp_example}) which were packaged within an aircraft wing as part of an aerostructural optimization.

+![Example of ESP models used through pyGeo from [@Brelje2021a]. \label{fig:esp_example}](esp_example.png)

 #### OpenVSP

 OpenVSP [@McDonald2022a] is a tool for creating 3D parametric geometries.
 Typically used for conceptual design, OpenVSP can be used to create geometries commonly used in aircraft vehicle applications.
 These geometries can then be used in external analysis tools.
-The pyGeo's interface to OpenVSP tranlates an OpenVSP model for use within the MACH framework and keeps it updated as the design variables are changed in the optimization.
+The pyGeo's interface to OpenVSP translates an OpenVSP model for use within the MACH framework and keeps it updated as the design variables are changed in the optimization.
+This was used to parameterize the full aircraft configuration (\autoref{fig:vsp_example}) studied in the aeropropulsive optimization work in [@Yildirim2022a].

+![Example of a VSP model used through VSP's pyGeo interface from [@Yildirim2022a]. \label{fig:vsp_example}](vsp_example.jpg)

 ### Class Shape Transformation